VTimofeenko/confluence_poster/README.md

 * `--help`: Show this message and exit.

-# Config format
+# Configuration file format

-By default the confluence_poster tries to look for config file `config.toml` in the directory where it is invoked and in
+By default the confluence_poster tries to look for configuration file `config.toml` in the directory where it is invoked and in
 $XDG_CONFIG_HOME.
-The config format is as follows:
+The format is as follows:

 ```toml
 # If the page was not updated by the username specified here, throw an error.